 Now, after an investment of $195,000, McAllen Chamber of Commerce has beautifully renovated the Old Church and given it a new life.
 Bright picture windows, rustic wood doors and cedar accents, an exceptional sound system, a freshly restored floor, brand new air conditioning units, and upgrades to bring it to code, a building nearly forgotten to time is to be the catalyst of a new era.

 The Old Church will contribute significantly to the opportunities for cultural, community, and business activities in the area, for many years to come.

 The Old Church in McAllen is the first of its kind in the region and offers guests a truly unique experience

 More Than Urban Development

 The Heart of the City is so much more than just buildings and businesses.
 It’s more than an economic development initiative.
 It is living history.
 Our downtown draws on the past yet celebrates the growth of our community.

 Home to the dynamic Art District, Historic District, the celebrated Archer Park, a thriving downtown, and an electrifying Entertainment District, the spirit of McAllen truly lies in the Heart of the City.
 With more than two dozen art galleries, a 30,000 square foot Tuscan-style retail facility that houses studios and creative firms, speciality restaurants, the Casa de Palmas Renaissance Hotel, the McA2 Creative Incubator, and a bevy of specific features and destinations that continue to be a significant tourism draw, the Heart of the City offers both residents and visitors a sense of community identity, culture, place, and belonging.

-As the third building to be repurposed by the Chamber, with the first and second iteration of the Creative Incubator taking the first two spots, The Old Church Winery is set to contribute significantly to the opportunities for cultural, leisure, community, and business activities that the area offers.
+As the third building to be repurposed by the Chamber, with the first and second iteration of the Creative Incubator taking the first two spots, The Old Church in McAllen is set to contribute significantly to the opportunities for cultural, leisure, community, and business activities that the area offers.